ar871/README-generator/README.md

  * [Questions](#Questions)

 ## Installation
-you will need to have node.js on computer and install node modulas in the termianl
+tes
 ## How is your project used?
-it is used in the terminal
+yyy
 ## license
-NONE
+TOMCAST
 ## Contributors
-ar871
+gv
 ## Tests
-no test needed
+cgf
 ## Questions
-Any questions about this project please send me a message on <a href="https://github.com/ar871">ar871</a> or email me at [arehman871@hotmail.com](mailto:arehman871@hotmail.com)
+Any questions about this project please send me a message on <a href="https://github.com/sxdcfgv">sxdcfgv</a> or email me at [cgvhbnj](mailto:cgvhbnj)